two-first-names/cv/index.md

 ## Experience

+`March 2021 - Present`
+__Senior Software Engineer - Raytheon Systems Limited__
+- Working with a team of junior engineers to mentor and upskill while delivering a product to improve business processes.
+  - Using NodeJS (Express/React) and MySQL as a three tier system.
+  - Migrating from an onprem server setup to AWS.
+  - Working as a servant-leader, facilitating rituals and being available to mentor junior developers.

 `October 2020 - December 2020`
 __Software Engineer - DVLA__
 - Part of a Made Tech team delivering a new user journey for new drivers